Position Purpose & Overview

 Conditions of Employment

-● The successful candidate will be required to complete child abuse prevention training provided by St. John’s School and provide consent for a criminal reference check for vulnerable sector
+- The successful candidate will be required to complete child abuse prevention training, concussion training, Level 1 first-Aid training provided by St. John’s School and provide consent for a criminal background check for vulnerable sector.

-● Clearance on criminal record check for a vulnerable sector is a condition of employment.
+- Clearance on criminal record check for vulnerable sector is a condition of employment.

 To apply for this job email your details to email@example.com.